 Small, thin areas are loathed by players because they make it even harder to avoid a monster's attacks.
 Besides giving players less room to maneuver, they can cause attacks players could normally avoid to hit them.
 For example, a charging monster can usually be avoided by moving to the side, but if you're to close to a wall, the wall might "push" the monster toward you, causing you to get hit anyway.

 Item transport quests are loathed by a large majority of the players, due to the slow running pace when in transport mode, one high jump or hit from a monster being all it takes to drop the item (unless you have certain food or armor skills), and some quests introducing boundary-blocking boulders and new monsters for each successive transport item you have to deliver just to make each successive delivery longer and more painful.
 It gets worse if there's a large monster present, as you will have to hunt it to make transport possible at all.
 Oh, and some of the villager request quests in 4, 4 Ultimate, and Generations are transport quests.
 And in Generations, some of those are Hub quests, meaning that you will have to transport 3 or more of the same item; sure you could get a friend or two to help out, but would they be willing to do such tedious quests?
 Worldfinally gave some much-needed relief with the Ghillie Mantle, which makes things much less tedious.
+However, mantles were removed in Rise.

 In almost every title released, there is always one particular marathon quest called "Monster Hunter!" which pits the player against several powerful flagship monsters one after the other, with only short breaks in between.
 The catch is that unless you're already familiar with the monsters involved, chances are you won't be able to kill them all before the 50-minute time limit expires, much less manage to keep enough resources on your person once the last couple of fights roll around.
 Making matters worse in Freedom Unite is the fact that this quest also happens to be offline, which means you can't bring any friends with you...